 Pakistan Agricultural Technology Transfer Activity

-CNFA is collaborating with and building upon previous investments by USAID and development programs to improve the lives of smallholder farmers through the following three-pillared approach:
+CNFA is collaborating with and building upon previous investments by USAID and similar development programs to improve the lives of smallholder farmers through the following three-pillared approach:

-CNFA is undertaking the initial and ongoing market and cost-benefit analyses, as well as outreach to key stakeholders based on the findings of these analyses.
-In addition, CNFA is overseeing a competitive process leading to detailed memorandums of understanding and technical support, and comprehensive technical support and capacity building.
-In doing so, PATTA is making the business case for sustained private-sector investments in technology transfer, adaptations, outreach, and marketing such that profitable, inclusive output marketing opportunities for smallholders over the long term can be identified.
+- Enable agricultural technology-related businesses to expand, adapt and market their products and services to meet smallholder farmers’ needs: PATTA undertakes initial and ongoing market and cost-benefit analyses of available agricultural technologies, and facilitates outreach to key stakeholders based on the findings of these analyses.
+The Activity also oversees a competitive process that leads to detailed memorandums of understanding and comprehensive technical support and capacity building.
+In doing so, PATTA makes the business case for sustained private-sector investments in technology transfer, adaptations, outreach and marketing such that profitable, inclusive output marketing opportunities for smallholders over the long term can be identified.

-Sustaining increased access to improved technologies that are adapted to smallholder needs requires focused, strategic efforts by demand-side stakeholders who stand to profit from this outcome.
+- Increase smallholder farmers’ access to affordable, appropriate, and effective agricultural technologies: Sustaining increased access to improved technologies that are adapted to smallholder needs requires focused, strategic efforts by demand-side stakeholders who stand to profit from this outcome.
 These stakeholders include technology retailers like agrodealers and arthis—Pakistani agricultural agents who act as middlemen buying and selling inputs on commission and often making loans to smallholders—as well as microfinance institutions and banks that profit when they provide more loans and financial services to expanding agribusinesses and farmers’ associations.
 PATTA’s holistic approach of capacity building and technical support complements the new marketing and outreach plans of technology companies to inspire sustained investments in the vast smallholder market.

-PATTA is supporting the collective work of supply- and demand-side partners to launch and sustain demonstration activities that provide evidence of the value of improved technologies.
-These include the promotion of activities with a proven record of success, such as field days, demonstration plots, and peer-to-peer education by champion farmers.
-Such demonstration activities leverage various mediums, including radio broadcasts, videos, and mobile exhibits that reach women in purdah and other underserved groups.
+- Scale the adoption and use of agricultural technologies: PATTA is supporting the collective work of supply- and demand-side partners to launch and sustain demonstration activities that provide evidence of the value of improved technologies.
+These include the promotion of activities with a proven record of success, such as field days, demonstration plots and peer-to-peer education by champion farmers.
+Such demonstration activities leverage various mediums, including radio broadcasts, video and mobile exhibits that reach women in purdah and other underserved groups.